Build-A-Bear Workshop: Public company

-The Game Factory developed and released a Build-A-Bear Workshop video game for the Nintendo DS platform for Christmas 2007.
-A Build-A-Bear game for the Nintendo Wii, subtitled A Friend Fur All Seasons, was released in fall 2008.
-Build-A-Bear released a feature film, available on the iPad through MoPix, in December 2011.
-From 2011 to 2013, Millennial women began increasingly visiting the stores to purchase accessories intended for their pets, rather than prior bear purchases.
+The Game Factory developed and released the Build-A-Bear Workshop video game for the Nintendo DS in 2007.
+A second game, Build-A-Bear Workshop: A Friend Fur All Seasons, was released for the Wii in 2008.

+In December 2011, Build-A-Bear released a feature film for the iPad through MoPix.

+From 2011 to 2013, some customers purchased Build-A-Bear accessories for household pets rather than stuffed animals, a trend that received media attention.